S. Korean Govt Sees Economic Downturn For 5th Month - UrduPoint

 S. Korean Gov't Sees Economic Downturn For 5th Month

-SEOUL, (UrduPoint / Pakistan Point News - 16th Jun, 2023 ) --:South Korea saw its economy remain in a state of a downturn for the fifth consecutive month due to a continued slump in the manufacturing industry, the government report showed on Friday.
+SEOUL, (UrduPoint / Pakistan Point News - 17th Jun, 2023 ) :South Korea saw its economy remain in a state of a downturn for the fifth consecutive month due to a continued slump in the manufacturing industry, the government report showed on Friday.

 The Ministry of Economy and Finance said in its monthly report, called Green Book, that the South Korean economy continued to slow down mainly in exports and manufacturing amid slowing headline inflation.